Dusit Zoo: Number of animals

-Zoo Highlights
+Highlights

-Dusit Zoo was home to a variety of animals, ranging from the American alligators, Humboldt penguins, red pandas, and hippopotamus, to the Thai brow-antlered deers, Asian elephants, Red-shanked doucs, and Malayan tapirs.
+Dusit Zoo was home to a variety of animals, ranging from American alligators, Humboldt penguins, red pandas, and hippopotamuses, to brow-antlered deer, Asian elephants, Red-shanked doucs, and Malayan tapirs.

-The Albino Indian muntjac and white Bengal tiger were also rare highlights at the zoo.
+The Albino Indian muntjac and white tigers were also rare highlights at the zoo.

 Play Land offered rides and amusement facilities to entertain children throughout the day, while boat peddling and the sightseeing train provided different modes of exploration.

 Dusit Zoo also contained an animal hospital, zoo museum, and educational center.

 Admission

 Dusit Zoo operated from 8am to 6pm.